James Fleming, 4th Lord Fleming

-James Fleming, 4th Lord Fleming (approx 1528–18 December 1558) was Lord Chamberlain of Scotland.
+James Fleming, 4th Lord Fleming (approx 1534–18 December 1558) was Lord Chamberlain of Scotland.
 His death in France after making arrangements for the marriage of Mary, Queen of Scots was regarded as suspicious by contemporaries.

 Life

 He was the eldest son of Malcolm Fleming, 3rd Lord Fleming, Lord High Chamberlain, and Johanna or Jonet Stewart, natural daughter of James IV.
+He died in Paris on 15 December 1558 in the twenty-fourth year of his age.
+From this, his birth year was ca 1534.

 Malcolm Fleming, who had been taken prisoner at the battle of Solway Moss in 1542, and had been tried and acquitted of treason in 1545 for his connection with the English party, was slain at the battle of Pinkie 10 September 1547.